 Volunteering at the VUMC or Monroe Carroll Junior Children's Hospital is a wonderful way to explore different fields of nursing/medicine and immerse oneself in the patient environment.
 Volunteering at one of the two Vanderbilt Hospitals is a minimal time commitment, but a unique and rewarding experience.
 There are opportunities for college students to volunteer in both the school year and summer months.
 Contact Volunteer services for both hospitals at volunteer.services@vanderbilt.edu or by phone at (615)-322-2379, for more information and an application.
-You will also receive volunteer and community service opportunities through the Vanderbilt PNS organization.
+You will also receive volunteer and community service opportunities through the Vanderbilt

+PNS organization.
 Additionally, interviewing or shadowing an advanced practice nurse is a valuable experience.
 If you know a nurse practitioner in your community, request an interview to discuss their advance practice role.
 Nurse Practitioners in the Nashville area are available for 1-1 interviews with prospective students.
 Contact a PNS nursing advisor for information.
 A Shadowing Program for PNS members is available.
-Contact the PNS shadowing coordinator for more information: Vero Pedraza (veronica.i.pedraza@vanderbilt.edu).
+Contact the PNS shadowing coordinator, Frances Garrard (cornelia.f.garrard@vanderbilt.edu) for more information.

-2. CPR Certification
+CPR Certification